grumdrig/slog/README.md

 Spells should maybe be crazy, like turn gold into HP.
 Hard to think of crazy stuff within this universe

+* Become the species of the nearby mob
+* Double your money

 Maybe have spells use a tech ladder, so you gotta learn A and B to be able to learn C, which replaces them.